 - Support organizers to develop campaign messaging and materials that are impactful, consistent, and targeted to various audiences

-- Draft digital advocacy, social media, blog and website content pertinent to E4E-NY
+- Draft digital advocacy, social media, blog and website content pertinent to E4E-CHI

 - Author email blasts, newsletters, and other local communications for a variety of audiences including E4E members and partners